24pullrequests/24pullrequests/Readme.md

 The source is hosted at [GitHub](https://github.com/24pullrequests/24pullrequests).

 You can report issues/feature requests on [GitHub Issues](https://github.com/24pullrequests/24pullrequests/issues).
 You can use [GitHub Discussions](https://github.com/24pullrequests/24pullrequests/discussions) to ask questions, follow announcements, and to propose ideas for the 24pullrequests project.
-Follow the project on Twitter [@24pullrequests](https://twitter.com/24pullrequests).
+Follow the project on Mastodon [@24pullrequests](https://mastodon.social/@24pullrequests).

 These instructions are for working on the the [24pullrequests.com](https://24pullrequests.com) website.
 If you just want to be a developer who contributes PRs during the holidays, you don't need to follow these instructions!
 Go to https://24pullrequests.com and get involved there.